simeononsecurity/simeononsecurity.ch/content/articles/flock-you-detection-project-counter-surveillance-hardware-guide-2026/index.en.md

 ______

-## Technical detailed breakdown: Understanding the Code
+## How the Detection Code Actually Works

 ### Core Detection Algorithm (Simplified)